openstax/tagging-legend/README.md

   - `fun-in-physics`
   - `work-in-physics`
   - `boundless-physics`
+- Exercises **Note:** Tutor doesn't use the exercise types within the module content, but these do end up as tags on the exercises in Exercises and are used to set up HWs and Reading Review problems.
+  - Within the flow of content
-- Exercises
+    - `practice-problems`
-  - Within or at the End of Section
+  - At the End of Section
     - `practice-concepts`
-    - `practice-problems`
-  - End of Chapter Assessment
+  - End of Section Collatable Assessments
     - `chapter-review`
       - `concept`
       - `critical-thinking`